1636: The Ottoman Onslaught (Ring of Fire)

 Rebecca Sterns has been a leader in Parliament, but it never suited her demeanor.
 Gustavus Adolfus has plans for her and many others.
 Each offer he makes binds people to him and his plan.
 But plans are forced to change when the Ottoman invasion begins.
 Alliances must be supported and the city of Vienna saved.
 Vienna survived multiple attacks by the Ottomans.
 Surely it won't be different this time.

 This is part of the main storyline of the Ring of Fire.
 There has been a big build up towards several of the confrontations.
 Some of them play out as expected.
 The Ottomans, on the other hand, have carefully prepared for this invasion.
 This is where the plan diverges.

 As a later book in a long-running series, it isn't the best entry point for new readers.
 There are over twenty novels and collections in the series.
 Additionally, there is The Grantville Gazette which publishes original fiction by the main authors as well as fans.
 It is the proving ground for many of the new authors who are writing new novels.
 All this from a throwaway idea many years ago.

 I was happy to see a mainline novel which moved the story forward and returned to the characters who fans fell in love with when the series started.
 Although some of the sidebar novels are interesting and entertaining, they often don't hold a candle to the action which goes on around Michael Sterns.
 It was good to see Julie Sims return to her roots as well.

-Although this will never be up for a best novel award.
+Although this will never be up for the best novel award.
 If the Hugo Series award ever moves forward, The Ring of Fire will have to be considered a serious contender.
-This is a shared universe which is popular and continuing to grow, with multiple novels published each year exploring the history of a world charting a new course.
+This is a shared universe which is popular and continues to grow, with multiple novels published each year exploring the history of a world charting a new course.